xd009642/tarpaulin/README.md

 ### Environment Vars

-Tarpaulin in best effort basis sets the below environment vars under test:
+Tarpaulin sets the below environment vars under test:

 - **RUST_BACKTRACE**      - _When --verbose flag is used_
-- **CARGO_MANIFEST_DIR**  - _Cargo.toml Path guessed from the current working or parent directory_
+- **CARGO_MANIFEST_DIR**  - _Cargo.toml From --root | --manifest-path or guessed from the current or parent directory_
 - **CARGO_PKG_NAME**      - _When manifest was found_
 - **CARGO_PKG_AUTHORS**   - _When manifest was found_
 - **CARGO_PKG_VERSION**   - _When manifest was found_